Bhargav-Rao/Create-First-and-Follow-of-Simple-Grammar/README.md

 1. Download both the files
 2. Execute text.py (In python3)

+Sample Input

+S->A
+A->a

-Works for Python3 and above
+Works for Python3 and above.
+Made for Linux Only.